Share:

 Air Monitoring Efforts

 South Coast AQMD is conducting local air sampling to determine levels of EtO near the facility and in the surrounding area.
-Mobile monitoring was conducted to collect data on volatile organic compounds (VOCs) around the facility and the surrounding area.
-VOC signals associated with EtO were elevated near the facility; concentrations decreased to near background levels approximately 1,000 ft downwind.
-Individual grab samples (an air sample collected at one location at one point in time) were taken to confirm ethylene oxide levels (Figure 1), and a monitor was placed nearby to collect 24-hour samples from June 16 to June 28 (Figures 3 and 4).
-The agency will continue to work with Sterigenics Ontario to identify the source(s) of EtO and measures to reduce EtO emissions.
+Early in this investigation mobile monitoring was conducted to collect data on volatile organic compounds (VOCs) around the facility and the surrounding area.
+VOC signals associated with EtO were elevated near the facility; concentrations decreased to near background levels approximately 1,000 ft. downwind.
+Individual grab samples (an air sample collected at one location at one point in time) were taken to confirm ethylene oxide levels (Figure 1), and a monitor was placed nearby to collect 24-hour samples beginning June 16, 2022 to present (Figures 2 and 3).
+Sampling continues to be conducted adjacent to the facility to evaluate levels of EtO.
+The agency will continue to work with Sterigenics Ontario to identify the source(s) of EtO and determine measures to reduce EtO emissions.

 Ontario-GrabSamples